Young-eng/ICME2024_data/readme.md

 1. the dataset comes from Animal Kingdom(https://sutdcv.github.io/Animal-Kingdom/Animal_Kingdom/action_recognition/README_action_recognition.html)

-2. While action classification labels in this dataset are multi-label, here I only take one label for each clip to make it adapted for the classification algorithm, like Kinetics-400 dataset format.I will provide the train.csv and val.csv which I used for training and validation.
+2. While action classification labels in this dataset are multi-label, here I only take one label for each clip to make it adapted for the action classification algorithm, like Kinetics-400 dataset format.I will provide the train.csv and val.csv which I used for training and validation.
 I only used **10,000 video clips**, which is approximately**one-third of clips in dataset, 8000 clips from training set and 2000 clips from test set set respectively**.
 I did not used any images for training and validation.
 I will provide the python script which is used for generating these two csv files.

 ### Algorithm